 Casino Cruise is an online casino established in 2014 that runs on a multi-software platform offering games from a variety of suppliers.
-It is operated by Genesis Global Ltd and is registered under the jurisdictions of United Kingdom, Malta, Curaçao and Sweden.
-Last updated: August 10, 2019.
+It is operated by Genesis Global Ltd and is registered under the jurisdictions of United Kingdom, Malta and Sweden.
+Last Updated: February 3, 2020.

 Themed along the lines of a casino that you might find on board a cruise ship while travelling around some of Europe's grandest cities, Casino Cruise appears at first glance to ooze sophistication and elegance.
 The casino is an all-browser affair that offers games from top developers including Microgaming and Net Entertainment.
 I grabbed my boarding pass and took a ride with Casino Cruise to see if the style is backed by substance.